vquclinh/FactElicit-AKBC/docs/IMPLEMENTATION_STATUS.md

 ## Public Repository Scope

-The public tree keeps the F1 runtime, the official benchmark snapshot, the F1 Colab notebook, minimal reproduction scripts, calibration artifacts required by the config, and the audit trail.
-Historical experiment configs, diagnostic scripts, generated outputs, runbooks, paper-review notes, and the large development test suite have been removed from the public surface.
+The public tree keeps the F1 runtime, the official benchmark snapshot, the F1 Colab notebook, minimal reproduction scripts, and calibration artifacts required by the config.
+Historical experiment configs, diagnostic scripts, generated outputs, runbooks, paper-review notes, development audits, and the large development test suite have been removed from the public surface.

-`docs/audits/` remains as provenance for prior profile promotions and rejected probes.
+Development audits may remain under `docs/audits/` in a local checkout, but the directory is git-ignored and untracked for the GitHub release.